-The vet had two unexpected euthenasias of older pets, which came first of course.
+The vet had two unexpected euthanasias of pets, which came first of course.

 So we sat there from close to 5 p.m. and didn’t even get back into a room until nearly 7 p.m.
 The elderly vet was rushing from room to room trying to catch up, as the other two vets were gone yesterday.

-The poor man who had to euthenize his dog, but didn't know yet what the prognosis was going to be, waited in the waiting room with me.
-We were the last ones, and he paced.
+A poor man who didn’t yet know what the prognosis was going to be for his dog was in the waiting room with me.
+We were the last ones there, and he paced and paced in anxiety.

 He talked to me about his dog.
-I knew he was acting pretty calm on the outside, but was probably near tears on the inside.
+He was acting pretty calm on the outside, but was probably near tears on the inside.

 What a horrible thing to have to do.
 Sit in a waiting room awaiting the verdict.

-They didn't get to me for quite awhile after, as you can't rush a person through the horrible process of putting their beloved animal to sleep.
+They didn’t get to me till quite awhile after, as you can’t rush a person through the horrible process of putting their beloved animal to sleep.